leopoldblum/ToDoApp/README.md

 ## basic todo app

 A simple todo application with full-stack functionality.
-Each browser instance is assigned a unique ID, which the todos are tied to.
+Every browser profile is assigned a unique ID, which is retained between sessions, with todos tied to that ID.

 ###  Tech Stack